 An in-house Security Operations Center (SOC) is simply a department in your organization that is tasked with monitoring your network for any indications of cyberattack and responding to any potential incidents.
 Often, this group is associated with the IT department; however, the need for 24/7 coverage and more specialized skillsets means the SOC employees focus solely on network defense rather than customer service.

 A Managed Security Services Provider (MSSP) is an external organization that your company contracts with to provide cybersecurity monitoring and incident response services to your organization.
 Like any other contractor or vendor, your organization negotiates services, service level agreements, and terms of service with your MSSP.

-The decision between an in-house SOC and an external MSSP is an important one since the security of your organization’s network, reputation, and sensitive data is in the hands of this group.
-As with any other business decision, the best way to choose between an in-house SOC and an external MSSP is through considering the risks and potential return on investment for each option.
+The decision between an in-house SOC and an external MSSP (managed security service provider) is an important one since the security of your organization’s network, reputation, and sensitive data is in the hands of this group.
+As with any other business decision, the best way to choose between an in-house SOC and an external MSSP is through threat intelligence to help inform the risks and potential return on investment for each option.

 When deciding between an in-house SOC versus an MSSP, it’s important to be realistic about the considerations, challenges, and expenses of each and how these factors weigh in importance to your organization.
 For instance, if keeping down costs and avoiding hassle are your highest priorities, outsourcing to an MSSP is probably the better choice.
 If retaining complete control of the tools, processes, and personnel employed in your operations is paramount, an in-house solution is better.

 We've developed an e-book comparing the two options including the advantages and disadvantages of both, staffing costs, as well as costs associated with building a security operations center (SOC) versus outsourcing.
 Download the e-book!